 By now, it was already mid-day and our stomachs wanted some late lunch.
 We drove to the hill top village of Begur, to sit in the shade, sip on a cold drink and devour some amazing tapas spreads.
 As the food wasn’t that amazing, I kicked myself for not looking further for a better place to eat.
 But, being lazy by now, we continued eating and sitting.

 As it was getting late, we decided on one more sight before heading back to Barcelona.
 We drove up the hill of Begur, with sweeping views across a big part of the Costa Brava.
 We stood together at the top, pointing at all the places we have visited on our Costa Brava road trip.
+This was the perfect overview to end our Costa Brava itinerary.

 3- day Costa Brava Road Trip